The Darkest of the Hillside Thickets: Members

 The original three members of the band, at the January 1992 formation, were Toren Atkinson, Warren Banks and Quentin Rogers.
 Quentin, though, never appeared on any of their releases, nor played at any of their public performances.
 The first bass player to appear with the band at a show was Devon Presseau.
 The band has gone through several bassists and drummers since its inception.
 Thomas R. Falk has toured and played with the band as a second guitarist.

-The current line-up of the band consists of vocalist and lyricist Toren Atkinson, guitarist Warren Banks, guitarist/bassist Mario Nieva, drummer Jordan Pratt (former drummer for the band Mystery Machine), and bassist/backup vocalist Merrick Atkinson.
+The current line-up of the band consists of vocalist and lyricist Toren Atkinson, guitarist Warren Banks, guitarist/bassist Mario Nieva, drummer Byron Slack, and bassist/backup vocalist Merrick Atkinson.